 Honestly, it pains us to say it but we prefer the HyperSpace Layout!
 It adds a whole extra dimension to an already great ride.
 That’s not to dismiss the original it’s still brilliant so whichever is being used when you ride you can be sure of a great experience.

 Queues can be really big for Space Mountain.
 It’s the headline ride of the park and is mild enough that most people can enjoy it, it’s not an adrenaline junky-only ride.
 The 40 In Height limit means quite young kids can still get on board what appears to be a more grown-up ride.
 The outside area of the queue is little to get excited by and is only used as an overflow.
 The first indoor area is bland as you work your way up to the second level.
 Then you enter the dark area of the ride and the theming ramps up as you enter a space station-themed area, consisting mainly of long futuristic corridors with faux space effect windows.

 The Final part of the queue finally gets the theming the ride deserves.
 As you enter the ride loading area you start out on the second floor overlooking the dock below.
 A large spacecraft/satellite thing hangs above the loading bays and the whole place takes on a kind of busy shuttle port sort of feel.
 You also get to see the really cool disabled loading area where the track moves out of place to allow disabled riders to board before shifting back into position.

 The Ride Experience is pretty simple.
 After the loading, you head up the first short lift hill After this head down a tunnel lit with pulsating light effect.
-You then enter the main lift hill contained in a tube, here the strobe light effect gives the impression of warp style travel or hyperspace jump towards a large galaxy ahead.
+You then enter the main lift hill contained in a tube, where the strobe light effect gives the impression of warp-style travel or a hyperspace jump toward a large galaxy ahead.